commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-component.md

 4. Make a request to [`POST /api/v0/component`](#post-apiv0component) on a running [Build Server](#build-server) using the prepared request body
 5. Make a request for the prepared [Wasm Component][wasm-components] using [`GET /api/v0/component/:id`](#get-apiv0componentid) on a running Build Server
 6. Invoke the [`transpile`][js-component-bindgen-transpile] API provided by [js-component-bindgen] and cache the returned files at the appropriate paths
-7. Create a wrapper ESM that imports the cached artifacts re-exports the component API
+7. Create a wrapper ESM that imports the cached artifacts and re-exports the component API
 8. Respond to the intercepted request with the generated wrapper module

 ## PAQ